Rich Snyder (businessman): Career

 Following his father's death from lung cancer in 1976, a then 24-year-old Snyder became president of In-N-Out Burger.
 During his 17-year tenure as chief executive, he expanded the number of company stores from 18 to 93.
 In 1981, he opened a new headquarters for the company in Baldwin Park.

 During his father's lifetime, In-N-Out's executive team consisted solely of only Harry and Esther Snyder.
 Rich Snyder set the company up for much greater expansion by creating an internal human resources department, a finance department and a small advertising department.
 He also hired an array of executives, many of whom would stay and grow with the company for decades.
 In 1984, Snyder built In-N-Out University to help train future company managers and leaders.

 During the 1980s, Snyder became a born-again Christian.
 Subsequently, he added Bible verses to In-N-Out's packaging.

 Personal life

 In May 1992, a 39-year-old Snyder married 26-year-old Christina Bradley in Maui, Hawaii.
 The couple resided in a $3.5 million waterfront home in Newport Beach, California.
 Through his marriage, Snyder had a stepdaughter named Siobhan.

 Death

 On December 15, 1993, Snyder died while returning to his Newport Beach home from the opening of In-N-Out store 93 in Fresno, California.
-Snyder's chartered Westwind business jet was caught in the wake turbulence of a Boeing 757, causing the smaller aircraft to crash in Santa Ana, California, and all five people aboard died instantly.
+Snyder's chartered Westwind business jet was caught in the wake turbulence of a Boeing 757 while on approach to John Wayne International Airport, causing the business jet to crash in Santa Ana, California.
+All five people aboard, including Snyder, died instantly.